htrajan/ht-drawsteel/Ancestries/Polder.md

 After [[Human|humans]], polders are the most numerous and diverse ancestry in Orden.
 They are not [[Human|humans]], but they live in and among [[Human|humans]], sharing their gods and culture.
 Almost every [[Human|human]] culture in Orden has a polder saint or a [[Human|human]] saint venerated by polder.

 Short creatures averaging three-and-a-half feet tall, polders have obscure origins.
 They are a young species who, like [[Human|humans]], have no single patron god.
-Their natural ability to blend in with [[Shadow|shadows]] makes them excellent spies and thieves.
+Their natural ability to blend in with shadows makes them excellent spies and thieves.
 However, many polders consider this stereotype a base slander, pointing out that they're also famed as chefs—though polders can be found in virtually every profession, especially in cities.

 ## On Polders